Hamzablm/blog/tabs/about.md

 Welcome visitor!
 Many thanks for stopping by!

 The purpose of this website is to document the things I learned so that you (and future me) don’t have to learn them the hard way (again).
-I'll be posting a blog every Sunday, so stay tuned.

 I am regularly active on twitter.
 Please don't hesitate to reach out to me or just say a "hello" on twitter: [@HamzaLovesJava](https://twitter.com/HamzaLovesJava)